ryan4yin/nix-darwin-kickstarter/rich-demo/README.md

 │   ├── default.nix  # home-manager's entry point, you need to import all other nix files in home folder here.
 │   ├── git.nix      # customize git's dotfiles
 │   └── starship.nix  # customize starship's dotfiles
-├── Makefile    # a Makefile to simplify your nix-darwin workflow.
+├── Justfile    # a Justfile to simplify your nix-darwin workflow.
 ├── README.md
 ├── modules     # a folder contains all your nix-darwin configuration files │   ├── apps.nix        # contains all your homebrew & nix apps(both GUI & CLI)